GHamza-Dev/erms/README.md

 - [Security](#security)

 ## Overview
-Employee Resource Management System built with Spring Boot and Oracle Database.
-The system provides REST APIs for managing employee data with role-based access control.
+ERMS is a light Employee Resource Management System with a Spring Boot backend and a Java Swing desktop client.
+The system is designed as a two-tier application:

+Backend: REST APIs built with Spring Boot and Oracle Database
+Frontend: Desktop application built with Java Swing

 ## Quick Start